-This tasty Mexican rice dish is cooked with tomatoes and chicken stock.
+This tasty Mexican rice dish is cooked with tomatoes and stock.

 Our finest instructional step-by-step video recipes.
 See what people are talking about.

 Thanks for the responses.
 I think the rinsing was a bad idea AND that the liquid ratio was probably off.
 I'll make sure to tweak these next time and report back.
 In the meantime, I was wondering whether it is a bad idea to add the mire poix first, since the moisture from the vegetables might keep the rice from coating nicely.
 Also, Mark Bittman suggests sautéing the rice first.
 Any thoughts?

 Don't get too hung up on things as I am sure it was just the ratio of liquid you used and the rinsing of the rice that produced the mushy rice.
 You may also want to review the lessons on rice, in particular the lesson on How to Make Pilaf.
 Cheers!

 OK here's what I did.
 I used 1 cup of jasmine rice.
 For my puree I used 2 oven roasted tomatoes.
 (Roasted with olive oil, garlic, dried basil, oregano, ground pepper, and salt drizzled on tomatoes before roasted for 4 hours.), garlic, cumin, chicken stock, and kosher salt to taste.
 Cooked rice for 20 minutes.
 It came out amazing.

 Great recipe ... in terms of flavor.
 Unfortunately, every time I try it the rice comes out mushy.
 I'm definitely not getting nicely separated rice.
 I'm pretty sure I pilaf well, and that the ratio of water to rice is right.
 Any rule of thumb here?

 Robert, going back to your original post "Mushiness" you mentioned that you used 3 cups of water to 1/2 cup of rice.
 Essentially a 6:1 ratio.
 That is way too much liquid.
 You are essentially making rice soup with that ratio.